 - Switch on piezotracking, select the piezo distance, and add the theoretical worm-like chain (WLC) model with the total contour length of the DNA handles (5,04 kbp), corresponding to the sum of the two DNA handles of 2,528 and 2,512 bp). - Use the "Force Distance" feature in Bluelake to record a "baseline" FD curve from 5 μm (the "calibrating" distance) to the distance where tethering is expected to happen (at 60% of the contour length), which is further referred to as "tethering" distance.
 The baseline can be used in post-processing to correct for the force interaction of the beads at short distances.
 Alternatively, if the baseline feature is enabled in Bluelake, apply the baseline correction.
-In the Fd-window it is then possible to visualize the corrected force. - Open channels 1-3 and apply a pressure of 0.3-0.5 bar. - Align Trap 1 with Trap 2 on the horizontal plane (same y-axis) at a distance of 3-5 $\mu m$ apart. - To avoid abrupt movements of Trap 1, lock the speed of Trap 1 to 0.3 $\mu\text{m/s}.$ - Move Trap 1 to a distance of 1 μm.
+In the Fd-window it is then possible to visualize the corrected force. - Open channels 1-3 and apply a pressure of 0.3-0.5 bar. - Align Trap 1 with Trap 2 on the horizontal plane (same y-axis) at a distance of 3-5 μm apart. - To avoid abrupt movements of Trap 1, lock the speed of Trap 1 to 0.3 $\mu\text{m/s}.$ - Move Trap 1 to a distance of 1 μm.
 Increase the distance again and determine if there is a tether by observing the force response.
 Repeat and tentatively reduce the initial distance (1 μm) between the two beads until a force response is observed.
 Tethers should form at a distance ranging between 0.5 μm and 0.75 μm. - A single tether will show an overstretching regime at pulling forces >60 pN.
 In case of multiple tethers, they can be broken by increasing the force until a single tether remains.
-In case multiple tethers are regularly being formed, reduce the amount of hairpin incubated with antidigoxigenin coated beads during the sample preparation of channel 1.
+In case multiple tethers are regularly being formed, reduce the amount of hairpin incubated with antidigoxigenin coated beads during the sample preparation of channel 1. - In case multiple tethers are regularly being formed, the amount of DNA to incubate with the anti-digoxigenin beads can be lowered.
+In case of low tethering efficiency, the amount of DNA to incubate with the anti-digoxigenin beads can be increased.